gusdndl/gusdndl/README.md

 <h3 align=center>
 🌱 Hello🖐 I’m Hy in KNU, Korea
 <br>
-I used to major in Computer Science Engeneering.
+I used to major in Computer Science Engneering.
 And now I'm a Metaverse developer!
 </h3>
 <br>